SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

 ## Bugs and Features

 We  encourage users to report any bugs they find and request any features they'd like as a [GitHub issue]<https://github.com/SCIInstitute/UncertainSCI/issues>.
-If would like to tackle any issues, please volunteer by commenting in the issue or [assigning yourself]<https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users>.
+If you would like to tackle any issues, please volunteer by commenting in the issue or [assigning yourself]<https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users>.

 ## Make a Tutorial